Royal Albert Dock London’s new international destination for business and leisure will host the Clipper 2019-20 Race Finish, Saturday 30 July 2022.

 ABOUT THE HOST PORT

-After the teams have raced 40,000 nautical miles around the planet, RAD will play host to the Race Finish festivities, expecting to attract people from far and wide to come and absorb the fun atmosphere.
+After the teams have raced 40,000 nautical miles around the planet, Royal Docks will play host to the Race Finish festivities, expecting to attract people from far and wide to come and absorb the fun atmosphere.
 Royal Albert Dock has a growing reputation for delivering spectacular events, such as the EFG London Jazz Festival Summer Stage and the Cristal Palace (the closing gala for the Greenwich and Docklands International Festival) as well as international business and tech conferences.

 The Clipper Race was founded in 1996 by Sir Robin Knox-Johnston, the first person to sail solo, non-stop around the world.
-For Sir Robin, the Race Finish at RAD will hold personal significance; in February 1957 as a Cadet in the Merchant Navy he joined his first ship which set sail from Royal Albert Dock to Africa.
+For Sir Robin, the Race Finish at Royal Docks will hold personal significance; in February 1957 as a Cadet in the Merchant Navy he joined his first ship which set sail from Royal Albert Dock to Africa.